Tight Lines for Troops

 Photo by JP Valeri on Unsplash.com

-Annually held the third Saturday in August from 9am-1pm, in cooperation with the Michigan Water Stewardship Clean Sweep Program, this service is provided to the residents of Manistee, Mason & Oceana counties.
-It is made possible by contributions of the three counties, townships, villages & cities, Occidental Chemical Corp., plus other organizations and local governmental entities.
+Annually held the third Saturday in August from 9am-1pm, in cooperation with the Michigan Water Stewardship Clean Sweep Program, this service is available to residents of Mason County only.
+It is made possible by contributions the Mason-Lake Conservation District, the Household Hazardous Waste Committee, contributions from local county government entitles including townships, villages, and cities within the county; and personal donations.

 If hazardous wastes are disposed of incorrectly, they can cause environmental damage by contaminating ground and surface waters, threatening human health and wildlife.
 Disposing of these products in storm drains allows these materials to enter surface waters untreated.
 Pouring on the ground leads to potential groundwater (drinking water) contamination.
 These wastes should not be thrown in the trash; liquid wastes are not allowed in Michigan landfills.
 The dangers of such disposal methods may not be immediately obvious, but certain types of household hazardous waste have the potential to cause physical injury to sanitation workers; contaminate septic tanks or wastewater treatment systems if poured down drains and toilets; and present hazards to children and pets if left around the house.
 Please use a product completely, give the remainder to neighbors, or take it to the Household Hazardous Waste Collection Site during collection hours.
 Empty containers can be disposed of in normal household trash.